microsoft/ivy/doc/examples/client_server_example.md

 our invariant with a condition that rules out the bad pattern.
 It is very important to understand that we do not want to rule out *everything* about the counterexample that is unrealistic -- only those aspects that actually *cause* the failure.

-We can write our new invariant condition like this:
+To rule out the bad pattern, we add this new conjectured invariant to our Ivy program:

     private {
         invariant ~(link(X,Y) & semaphore(Y))
     }

+This says that there is *no* client `X` and server `Y` such that `X` is linked to `Y` and the semaphore at `Y` is up.
+Notice again that the capital letters `X` and `Y` are universally quantified placeholders.
-We put the new invariant property in a `private` section, just to indicate that this invariant is not of interest to any user of the protocol model.
+We put the new invariant property in a `private` section just to indicate that this invariant is not of interest to users of the protocol model.
 It is only introduced as part of the proof of the original invariant.
 Now when we check the program, we get this: